robotjackie/rwebtools/README.md

 Jarvis Schultz, EECS 495 Embedded Systems in ROS, Fall 2014, Northwestern University

 ####What We Were Trying to Do
+Our assignment is to allow an Internet browser to interact with a ROS interface.
+We

 ####What We Used